 Character Education serves as a cornerstone in the Birmingham Public Schools.
 Those character education efforts have received national recognition in years past.
-Eleven schools have now earned National School of Character status, and numerous Promising Practice awards have been earned through hard work at our schools, by our students and staff, and through exceptional programs.
+Eleven schools have now earned National School of Character status, and numerous Promising Practice recognitions have been earned through hard work at our schools, by our students and staff, and through exceptional programs.

-illustrative 25-page portfolio outlining exemplary implementation on each of the 11 Principles of Character Education.
-This portfolio is then sent to Character.org (www.character.org) for finalist consideration.
-Schools selected as National School of Character Finalists undergo a rigorous visit by an outside examiner, which include discussions with parents, students and staff members.
+In order to achieve National Schools of Character status, each school has to submit a collaborative and illustrative portfolio outlining exemplary implementation on each of the 11 Principles of Effective Character Education.
+This portfolio is then sent to Character.org (www.character.org) for consideration.
+Schools selected as a National School of Character finalist undergo a rigorous onsite review, which includes discussions and interviews with parents, students and staff members.

-To date, Birmingham Covington School (2007), Beverly Elementary School (2010), Greenfield Elementary School (2009), Bingham Farms Elementary School (2011), Pembroke Elementary School (2011), Pierce Elementary School (2011), West Maple Elementary School (2013), Harlan Elementary School (2014), Derby Middle School (2014), Groves High School (2015) and Berkshire Middle School (2015) were named National Schools of Character.
+The following schools are designated as National Schools of Character: Birmingham Covington School (2007), Beverly Elementary School (2010), Greenfield Elementary School (2009), Bingham Farms Elementary School (2011), Pembroke Elementary School (2011), Pierce Elementary School (2011), West Maple Elementary School (2013), Harlan Elementary School (2014), Derby Middle School (2014), Groves High School (2015) and Berkshire Middle School (2015).

 For more information about Character Education and Social Emotional Learning in Birmingham Public Schools visit our Teaching and Learning Department webpage.